 See also the separate Acute Pulmonary Oedema article.

 - All patients with a left ventricular ejection fraction (LVEF) of 40% or less, regardless of symptom severity, should receive an ACE inhibitor unless contra-indicated or not tolerated.

-- This is because ACE inhibitors have been shown to improve ventricular function and patient well-being, to reduce mortality and hospital admissions in many large clinical trials and are indicated in all stages of left ventricular systolic dysfunction (LVSD).
+- This is because ACE inhibitors have been shown to improve ventricular function and patient well-being, to reduce mortality and hospital admissions in many large clinical trials and to be indicated in all stages of left ventricular systolic dysfunction (LVSD).

 - Contra-indications include a history of angio-oedema, bilateral renal artery stenosis, hyperkalaemia (>5 mmol/L), severe renal impairment (serum creatinine >220 μmol/L) and severe aortic stenosis.